JayRay5/cyprus-fish-classifier/README.md

 1. Logged to DagsHub (MLflow) for versioning.

-2. Pushed to the Hugging Face Hub (if enabled in Hydra).
+2. Pushed to the Hugging Face Hub (if enabled in Hydra) for storage.

 3. Deployed by restarting the Hugging Face Space.